 Will I be able to update my slides after I upload them?

 Yes.
-Slide presentations can be updated/replaced via the online submission site or onsite by visiting the Speaker Ready Room in Chicago.
+Slide presentations can be updated/replaced via the online submission site or onsite by visiting the Speaker Ready Room.
 If your session is scheduled prior to the opening of the Speaker Ready Room, or if your travel arrangements will not allow you to visit the Speaker Ready Room in advance of your presentation, please email speakers@AUAnet.org for assistance.

 Can I use Prezi instead of a PowerPoint presentation?

 Unfortunately, the AUA Annual Meeting is not currently configured to support presentations through Prezi.
-Presentations must be via PowerPoint or other non-internet based slide presentation system.
+Presentations must be via PowerPoint or another non-internet based slide presentation system.
 If you have any questions regarding your slide presentation format, please visit the Speaker Ready Room for assistance.

-What if my presentation was created on a Mac?
+What if I created my presentation on a Mac?
 Can I present the slides from my laptop?

-No. Slides cannot be presented directly from a laptop.
-The Speaker Ready Room does have a select number of Mac computers for use and the presentation system accepts files from Macs.
+No. Slides cannot be presented directly from a personal laptop.
+The Speaker Ready Room does have a select number of Mac computers for use, and the presentation system accepts files from Macs.
 However, it is imperative that Mac users visit the Speaker Ready Room in order to review their presentation (especially if videos are included) to assure that there are no issues with the presentation flow and the A/V system utilized in the presentation rooms.

 Why must I visit the Speaker Ready Room 24-hours in advance of my presentation?

 Speaker Ready Room computers are configured with the hardware and software used in the meeting rooms.
-The Speaker Ready Room provides speakers with the opportunity to make updates to their presentations, and be certain all slides and videos are being displayed as expected.
-The volume of traffic in the Speaker Ready Room can be quite heavy at peak times, preparing to visit the day before your session protects against unexpected delays.
+The Speaker Ready Room provides speakers with an opportunity to make updates to their presentations, and be certain all slides and videos are displaying as expected.
+The volume of traffic in the Speaker Ready Room can be quite heavy at peak times, preparing to visit the day before your session helps protect against unexpected delays.

 What if I am unable to visit the Speaker Ready Room 24-hours in advance of my presentation?

 Due to travel constraints, some speakers may be unable to visit the Speaker Ready Room the day prior to their presentation.
-In this case, you may visit the Speaker Ready Room on the day of presentation.
-However, we strongly advise that you plan to do so at least 3-4 hours prior to your session start time.
-If you are still concerned you will not be able to visit the Speaker Ready Room within this time frame, please contact speakers@AUAnet.org prior to the start of the Annual Meeting for assistance.
+In this case, you may visit the Speaker Ready Room on the day of your presentation.
+However, we strongly advise that you plan to do so at least 3 hours prior to your session start time.
+If you are still concerned that you will not be able to visit the Speaker Ready Room within this timeframe, please contact speakers@AUAnet.org prior to the start of the Annual Meeting for assistance.

 I was to be the presenting author on an abstract, but I am no longer able to attend the meeting.
 What do I do?

-If a presenter is unable to attend the meeting, one of the abstract's listed co-authors may present instead.
+If a presenting author is unable to attend the meeting, one of the abstract's listed co-authors may present instead.
 Please contact speakers@AUAnet.org for assistance in making this update.